Effective global generation on varieties with numerically trivial canonical class: Abstract

 \section{Abstract}

-We prove a Fujita-type theorem for varieties with numerically trivial canonical bundle.
-We deduce our result via a combination of algebraic and analytic methods, including the Kobayashi--Hitchin correspondence and positivity of direct image bundles.
-As an application, we combine our results with recent work of Riess on compact hyperk\"{a}hler manifolds and earlier work of Mukai and Yoshioka to obtain effective global generation statements for certain moduli spaces of sheaves on abelian surfaces.
+We prove a Fujita-type theorem for varieties with numerically trivial canonical bundle using properties of semihomogeneous bundles on abelian varieties.
+We combine our results with work of Riess on compact hyperk\"{a}hler manifolds and work of Mukai, Pareschi and Yoshioka to obtain effective global generation statements for certain moduli spaces of sheaves on abelian surfaces.
+Among these is the statment that if $\cL$ is an ample line bundle on the Hilbert square $S^{[2]}$ of an abelian surface $S,$ then $\cL^{\otimes m}$ is globally generated for $m \geq 3.$